nickelsound/scratch-editor-albilab/README.md

 ## 📝 Changelog

 ### v1.0.0
-- Základní Scratch editor s AlbiLAB integrací
+- Basic Scratch editor with AlbiLAB integration
-- Ukládání a načítání projektů
+- Project saving and loading
-- Průběžné ukládání
+- Auto-save functionality
-- Modifikované menu (skryté tlačítka)
+- Modified menu (hidden buttons)
-- Docker/Podman Compose podpora
+- Docker/Podman Compose support

-## 🤝 Podpora
+## 🤝 Support

-Pro technickou podporu nebo hlášení problémů:
+For technical support or issue reporting:
-- Vytvořte issue v repository
+- Create an issue in the repository
-- Kontaktujte vývojový tým AlbiLAB
+- Contact the AlbiLAB development team

-## 📄 Licence
+## 📄 License

-Tento projekt je licencován pod [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

 ---

-**Poznámka**: Tento projekt je modifikací oficiálního Scratch editoru a je určen pro použití v AlbiLAB ekosystému.
+**Note**: This project is a modification of the official Scratch editor and is intended for use in the AlbiLAB ecosystem.